John Finnemore's Souvenir Programme

 John Finnemore's Souvenir Programme is a sketch comedy series broadcast on BBC Radio 4.
 John Finnemore is the sole writer and performs with Margaret Cabourn-Smith, Simon Kane, Lawry Lewin and Carrie Quinlan.
 The first series was broadcast on BBC Radio 4 in 2011, and further series have followed annually.
 A special edition recorded at the Edinburgh Festival Fringe was broadcast in 2012.
+A 45-minute special containing new material was broadcast on 27th May 2023 and a second was broadcast in 2024.

 All nine series have been released on CD.

-The series contains sketches and character monologues, with only one major recurring character, a storyteller (a fictionalised version of John Finnemore) who narrates a tall tale in the last five minutes of most programmes, and who also provides the show's only recurring catchphrase, opening each story with "Well, since you ask me for...".
-This segment occasionally serves as a coda to several connecting sketches within a single episode, such as several small cons made in preparation of a milliner's heist or a time machine's journey into the future.
-The only other recurring character between episodes is an interviewer played by Carrie Quinlan named Patsy Straightwoman, whose interviewees are often played by Finnemore.
-The format of the Interview sketches was briefly modified with Straightwoman becoming an investigative journalist for a programme called Behind Closed Doors.